(From: unknown)

 Start your wheelings and dealings on Woremed...might as well, since you happen to be there already.
 Buy as much as you can, and fly to another city by selecting Navigate and choosing City To City.
 Sell, everything you have, because this is the only way for you to get credits to finance your mission.(Of course, the old capitalistic creed applies - buy low and sell high!)
 Check to see if the warehouse has any Cryogens, and take note of whatever else is there too.
 Don't buy any goods now, but collect the Cryogens and take them back to Jondd.
 One of your last actions should be to pick up all the cash that is left on Woremed...there are other means of banking, but direct cash transactions are easier and less bothersome.

-** Don't take all the cash; it's usually a good idea to leave a little on each system for emergencies.
-And the best way to get it back to Jondd is to use the TRANSFER function at the Uniteller.
 If you don't take your dough with you, then you won't have anything at all back on Jondd.
 REMEMBER!
 When you buy or sell something at the exchange, the cash is deposited to the bank, and NOT to you personally.
 So be sure and withdraw all your cash before you leave!

 * Be careful, though!
 Carrying large amounts of cash on you is a good way to attract muggers!
 If you get the little blue box that shows someone is approaching you, run for it!
 You have better than a 50% chance of getting away.
 I have never met anyone yet in those encounters that meant me any good.
 (Mind you, some of them didn't actually do me any harm, but...).
 If you get stopped by muggers, bluff.
 Claim no cash.
 About 2/3rds of the time, this works, and you get left alone.
 If they attack, run for it.
 That's what you bought your shield for.
 (It only takes a limited number of hits, though, so be careful not to get complacent).
 If there are only a few of them, you can choose to duke it out.
 This is where a scattergun becomes important.
 A stinger won't do much of anything.
 A scattergun will level your attackers much more easily.
 Search your attackers, as they will sometimes be carrying things of value.